Do you want to see if you are eligible for a free Lifeline phone in Tulsa? Read our complete guide to see if you qualify.

 - Supplementary Security Insurance (SSI)

 - A household income that is at or below 135% of the poverty line.
-This information can be found through each state separately as the poverty line will vary based on your location.
+(The poverty line can vary based on state location.)

-The application to become eligible for your free Lifeline service is straightforward and can be completed online for your convenience.
-Assist Wireless will walk with you every step of the way to ensure that you receive a benefit that best fits your household needs.
-As the #1 Oklahoma Lifeline Provider, we are there to assist you with any benefit and service questions you may run into along the road.
+The Lifeline program application is straightforward and can be completed online at assistwireless.com for your convenience.
+Assist Wireless will walk with you every step of the way to ensure that if you meet eligibility requirements, you receive a benefit that best fits your household needs.
+As the No. 1 Oklahoma Lifeline provider, we are here to assist you with any benefit and service questions you may have.

 Part of the application process is providing documentation to prove your eligibility.
 Apart from the paperwork that proves you are a recipient of a government-run program or fall within the 135% poverty line, you must also provide documentation that shows your identity and proof of your address.

 - Driver’s license or Passport (unexpired)

 - Permanent resident or resident alien card (unexpired)

 - Weapons Permit (unexpired)

 - Military Discharge documentation

 - U.S. government, military, state, or Tribal issued ID (unexpired)